wxGlade/wxGlade/sphinx/wxbasics.rst

    * - **Alignment of controls**

        * The alignment of controls within a sizer can also be specified. |br|
-         This example also uses a Horizontal BoxSizer to specify that:
+         This example also uses a horizontal BoxSizer to specify that:

         * The first button is "top" aligned.
         * The middle button is "bottom" aligned.